-The University is one of Australia’s most energy-efficient Universities according the annual benchmarking survey of the Tertiary Education Facilities Management Association (TEFMA).
-The University is committed to a further 7% increase in its energy efficiency by 2020 (compared to 2014).
+ACU is one of Australia’s most energy-efficient Universities and is committed to a further 7% increase in its energy efficiency by 2020 (compared to 2014).

 To increase its energy efficiency, ACU has taken these actions:

-Constructed energy-efficient buildings such as The Daniel Mannix Building (Melbourne), the John Paul II Building (Brisbane), and St Brigid’s Health Sciences Building (Ballarat)
+Constructed energy-efficient buildings such as The Daniel Mannix Building (Melbourne), the John Paul II Building (Brisbane), the Veritas Building (Canberra) and St Brigid’s Health Sciences Building (Ballarat)

 Retro-fitted LED lighting in many locations on each campus